ssoonmi/05-20-Lecture-Notes/W14D5/updatingContext.md

 # Updating the Context from a nested component

-It's a common need to update the global `context` from a child consumer component.
+It's a common need to update the `context` from a child consumer component.

-From the `context` update fired from the child component, your application will re-render ALL of the nested components that depend on that data.
+When a function stored in the `context` triggers an update and is fired from the child component, your application will re-render ALL of the nested components that depend on that data, ie. Child Components of the Provider.

 We will simply need to invoke the function defined in our `Provider` which was stored in context and designed to update context.